darwaishx/celebrity-recognition/1-celebrity-recognition/README.md

 9. Follow the directions in the notebook to run each cell and review it's output.

 ## Completion
-You have successfully use Amazon Rekognition to identify celebrities in images an videos.
+You have successfully used Amazon Rekognition to identify celebrities in images an videos.
 In the next module, [Recognize Custom Celebrities ](../2-recognize-custom-celebrities), you will learn how to recognize your custom celebrities in the images and videos.